JanssenProject/jans/jans-cedarling/bindings/cedarling_js/docs/README.md

-publication. `build_cedarling_wasm` uploads its generated web `pkg/` directory as a short-lived workflow artifact. `build_cedarling_js` depends on that job, downloads the artifact, stages the SDK tarball, and verifies that the SDK, its WASM dependency, and the release all use the same exact version.
+publication. `build_cedarling_wasm` uploads its generated web `pkg/` directory as a short-lived workflow artifact. `build_cedarling_js` depends on that job, downloads the artifact, stages the SDK tarball, and verifies that the SDK, its WASM dependency, and the release all use the same version.
 The job waits until that WASM version is visible on npm before publishing the wrapper.
 Because the dependency is a generated local package, the job synchronizes its CI-only lockfile before the strict `npm ci` install.
 Release staging receives